sheridan-fong/cv/README.md

 # cv
-A simple website displaying my cv
+A simple website displaying my cv coded in html and css.

+The site can be viewed here: https://ssheridan17.github.io/cv/